This article has links to products and services we love, which we may make commission from.

 9. Check out the Observation Decks in NYC

-The most popular options are the Empire State Building on 20 w 34th street, Top of the Rock at 30 Rockefeller Plaza, and One World Trade Center at 285 Fulton St.
+The most popular options are the Empire State Building on 20 w 34th Street, Top of the Rock at 30 Rockefeller Plaza, and One World Trade Center at 285 Fulton St.

-The Empire State Building and Top of the Rock are both in Midtown, so you can see the top and lower half of Manhattan easily; one World Trade Center, however, is at the bottom of Manhattan, so you get the view of the entire city if you face the north side.
+The Empire State Building and Top of the Rock are both in Midtown so that you can see the top and lower half of Manhattan easily; one World Trade Center, however, is at the bottom of Manhattan, so you get the view of the entire city if you face the north side.

 We wrote a whole guide about NYC observation decks here so that you can learn the ins and outs.